How EMDR Therapy for Trauma Helps You Process Grief and Loss

 Creating rituals, stories, or keepsakes that preserve meaning

+EMDR doesn’t erase what happened; it changes your relationship to it.
 You might still cry.
-Still miss them.
-Still ache sometimes.
+You might still miss them.
+You might still ache sometimes.
 But it won’t control your every breath.
 You’ll find space to live again—with love and loss existing side by side.

-If you’re navigating grief and it feels like too much to carry alone, you’re not broken—you’re human.
+If you’re navigating grief and it feels like too much to carry alone, remember: you’re not broken—you’re human.

 You don’t have to rush to move on.
 You don’t have to let go of what mattered.
 You can heal without forgetting.